Upload and host files locally

 I am not saying no definitely for JITP, but again, our standing policy is not to host large video files.
 We will consider exceptions to that policy, but we would need detail on the number of files, the size of the files, and the expected viewing load.
 Our general policy is to have users upload content to third-party servers and embed it from there on Commons sites.

-#13 Updated by Raymond Hoh over 3 years ago
+#13 Updated by Raymond Hoh almost 6 years ago

 Sorry to jump in without any background context, but I'm just going through some issues on Redmine and came across this one.